 The sports betting house Bovoda set the overtime over/under at 17.5 for the entirety of the playoffs, and it only took a few games into Round 2 until no. 18 had been hit.
 But Wednesday night’s Rangers-Capitals game made all those prior outcomes, none of which went more than a few minutes into double OT, seem swift.
 It wasn’t until 14:41 of the third overtime that Marian Gaborik buried a pass from Brad Richards to give the Rangers the 2-1 win and the 2-1 series edge.

-The same part of the brain that makes you think that an adjacent lane of traffic is better or that you're always the one who has to get randomly patted down in airport security or that your iPod is plotting against you probably also believes that your hockey team never wins these sorts of games.
+The same part of the brain that makes you think that an adjacent lane of traffic is better or that you’re always the one who has to get randomly patted down in airport security or that your iPod is plotting against you probably also believes that your hockey team never wins these sorts of games.1 But for the Rangers, this selective conclusion didn’t take much selecting: New York hadn’t earned an overtime victory in the playoffs since 2007.
+(And the last time they’d done it on the road was in 1997.)

 “When you get into many hours of playing, it becomes a mental game,” John Tortorella said.
 “As the game got longer and longer, I felt that our team was at an advantage.”